The beginner’s guide to Slack eDiscovery

-Tip: If you haven’t established them already, having internal Slack compliance guide for your legal team is a necessary part of having a strong Slack eDiscovery plan.
+Tip: If you haven’t established one already, having an internal Slack compliance guide for your legal team is a necessary part of having a strong Slack eDiscovery plan.
 From outlining the capabilities of your current Slack plan to listing protocol for retention settings, a compliance guide can prevent any important information from being lost and can streamline the eDiscovery process for the future.

-To truly ensure your Slack eDiscovery plan is the strongest it can be, you’ll want to implement a trusted eDiscovery solution.
+To ensure your Slack eDiscovery plan is the strongest it can be, you’ll want to implement a trusted eDiscovery solution.
 Since litigation happens once in a blue moon for a majority of companies, far too many legal teams feel that they’re overspending on an in-house solution.
 However, the opposite couldn’t be more true.
 In fact, companies waste millions of dollars waiting for litigation to strike rather than taking a proactive approach.

 If you’re ready to take the plunge and look for a Slack eDiscovery solution, at the very minimum it should be able to: